10 states reported their highest single-day coronavirus case counts last week - Local News 8

 “So, what we have right now is a major problem in messaging,” he said.
 “People don’t know what to believe, and that’s one of our huge challenges going forward, is we’ve got to get the message to the public that reflects the science and reflects reality.”

-As of early Monday morning, there were more than 8.1 million cases and 219,674 coronavirus deaths in the US, according to data from Johns Hopkins University.
+As of Monday, there were more than 8.1 million cases and 219,765 coronavirus deaths in the US, according to data from Johns Hopkins University.

 Fauci looks to the FDA for vaccine safety